jellyfin-archive/jellyfin-docs/general/getting-help.md

 # Getting Help

-If you are having trouble using or administrating Jellyfin, there are several ways to get help:
+If you are having trouble using or configuring Jellyfin, there are several ways to get help:

 * The Jellyfin [Matrix channels](https://matrix.to/#/+jellyfin:matrix.org): For chat and real-time discussions.